 Industry-wide commercial auto underwriting losses that have happened over the past few years explain why only a few select carriers are still willing to play ball.

-Experts say that a smaller pool of insurance carriers means a “Hard Market” for tow truck insurance.
+professionals say that a smaller pool of insurance carriers means a “Hard Market” for tow truck insurance.
 That means…

 - Higher premiums